 We have also published a complete guide to the wacky rig, which includes step-by-step instructions, illustrations, and videos on this fishing rig.
 That piece also contains details of popular Wacky Rig variants, such as the Weighted Wacky Rig shown below.

 Wacky rigs work great for precision fishing situations.
 Throw a wacky rig in an open pocket of weeds, around brush and cover, and other areas.
 They aren’t really great at retrieving long distances and instead are used to slowly fall at the chosen spot while the little worm ends wiggle and pulse, enticing bass to strike.

-Carolina rigs are an excellent finesse-style rig.
-They work great with a variety of soft plastic bait choices, and lizard presentations in particular.
+Carolina rigs are excellent finesse-style rigs.
+They work great with a variety of soft plastic bait choices and lizard presentations in particular.